 becomes a heroin addict and goes to prison.
 Never injured a person in his life.
 A little bit of a guy, a really, really nice guy.

-And the driver said when they got in the car to leave afterwards Buford was like screaming at these other two guys the whole time, that he was like close to tears, and shaking with fear and
+people."
+And the driver said when they got in the car to leave afterwards Buford was like screaming at these other two guys the whole time, that he was like close to tears, and shaking with

-couldn't believe this had happened."
-So they went to trial, and the jury did hear this evidence, that he opposed them when it was happening, that he didn't know that was going to happen, but
+fear and couldn't believe this had happened."
+So they went to trial, and the jury did hear this evidence, that he opposed them when it was happening, that he didn't know that was going to

-the other two guys knew that.
+happen, but the other two guys knew that.
 Actually the jury didn't know that.
 The jury only knew that he freaked out when the shooting started.
-It wasn't until years later when I got involved in the case
+It wasn't until years later when I got involved

 the defense lawyers.
 Buford's jury voted twelve to zero against the death penalty for him.Florida was one of only three states in the country where you can get a death sentence anyway, even if